ADMINISTRATIVE REGULATION - 1312.3

 Any District employee's refusal to provide the Compliance Officer or his/her designee with access to records and/or other information related to the allegation in the complaint, or its failure or refusal to cooperate in the investigation or its engagement in any other obstruction of the investigation, may result in a finding, based on evidence collected, that a violation has occurred and may result in the imposition of a remedy in favor of the Complainant.
 (5 CCR 4631)

-Unless extended by written agreement of the Complainant, the Compliance Officer or his/her designee shall prepare and send to the Complainant and all other involved parties, the District's Decision, as described below, within sixty (60) calendar days of the Compliance Officer's receipt of the complaint.
+Unless extended by written agreement of the Complainant, the Compliance Officer or his/her designee shall prepare and send to the Complainant and all other involved parties, the District's Investigation Report, as described below, within sixty (60) calendar days of the Compliance Officer's receipt of the complaint.
 (5 CCR 4631)

-The District's Decision shall be written in English and in the primary language of the Complainant whenever feasible and if requested by Complainant.
+The District's Investigation Report shall be written in English and in the primary language of the Complainant whenever feasible and if requested by Complainant.

 The decision shall include: